Who can use the Counseling Center’s services?

 How do I arrange career testing?

-counselor.
+your interest with a counselor.
 Counseling is free, but additional help can be obtained

-by taking the tests available through our office (The Myers-Briggs Type Indicator or MBTI
+by taking tests available through our office (The Myers-Briggs Type Indicator or MBTI

 and the Strong Interest Inventory).
 These tests cost $20 each.
-After completing the test(s), a follow-up
+After completing the

 I'm not a student.
 Can I seek career counseling/testing?

 Career counseling for NON-students is available for a one-time fee of $75.00.
-This
+We ask

-fee is to be paid before the first session and covers all career services provided
+that this be paid before the first session.
+It covers all career services provided

 How do I get tested for Learning Disorders?